henrik42/solo/README.md

 browser repeatedly __pull__ the compiled CLJS from the Clojure/JVM -- it's called _long_ _polling_.

 You run this _long_ _polling_ like this in your CLJS.
-When this namespace is loaded it will start a browser REPL and connect to the given URL and _long_ _poll_ that URL:
+When this code is evaluated it will start a browser REPL and connect to the given URL and _long_ _poll_ that URL:

     (:require [clojure.browser.repl :as repl])
     (defonce conn (repl/connect "http://localhost:9000/repl"))